 How is AEO different from GEO?

-AEO is the page-level structural discipline focused on answer readiness, extractability, and schema alignment.
+AEO is the page-level discipline focused on page clarity and schema consistency.
 GEO (Generative Engine Optimization) is a broader strategy covering how a brand is represented across generative AI systems over time.
 AEO is the concrete foundation.
 GEO is the longer-term layer built on top of it.

 About the author

 A.L.
 MacFarland is the founder of AEO Pro Lab and writes about SEO, AEO, AI search visibility, and the structural side of modern discoverability.
-With a background spanning technical SEO, structured content systems, CMS implementation, and AI-assisted search workflows, his work focuses on helping teams improve extractability, answer-readiness, and search clarity across traditional and emerging search systems.
+With a background spanning technical SEO, structured content systems, and CMS implementation, his work focuses on helping teams improve page clarity and search visibility across traditional and emerging search systems.
 Connect on LinkedIn.

 Related AEO resources